American Veterinary Medical Association: AVMA-accredited Veterinary Colleges

+As of 2025, there are 54 AVMA-accredited veterinary colleges, with 31 being in the United States.

 AVMA-accredited Veterinary Technology Programs

 As of 2021, the AVMA accredits veterinary technician programs in all but three U.S. states, one program in Canada, and a number of distance learning programs.

+AVMA Provisionally Accredited Veterinary Colleges

+As of 2025, there are five colleges provisionally accredited by the AVMA.

 Specialists in veterinary medicine

 According to the AVMA, a board-certified veterinary specialist is "a veterinarian who has completed additional training in a specific area of veterinary medicine and has passed an examination that evaluates their knowledge and skills in that specialty area."

 As of 2021, the AVMA recognizes 22 veterinary specialty organizations, including American College of Veterinary Anesthesia and Analgesia, American College of Veterinary Surgeons, and American College of Zoological Medicine.
 The AVMA recognizes 41 distinct veterinary specialties, including anesthesia, behavior, dentistry, parasitology, pathology, pharmacology, and surgery.